flatironinstitute/sciware/15_IntroGithub/day1.md

 <p class="align-left">If this returns an error, please raise your hand and someone can help you in a breakout room.
 </p>

-If this returns an error, please raise your hand and someone can help you in a berakout room.

 ## Setting your name in Git